-We may refuse admission for an in-year applicant for a year group that isn't the normal point of entry, only in such a case that we have good reason to believe that the child may display challenging behaviour that may adversely affect the provision we can offer.
+We may refuse admission for an in-year applicant for a year group that isn't the normal point of entry, only in such a case that we have good reason to believe that the child may display challenging behaviour where it would be likely to be unresponsive to the usual range of interventions to help prevent and address pupil misbehaviour OR it is of such severity, frequency, or duration that it is beyond the normal range that schools can tolerate.
+We would expect this behaviour to significantly interfere with the pupil's/other pupil's education or jeopardise the right of staff and pupils to a safe and orderly environment (extract from the School Admissions Code 2021).
 In this case, we will refer these pupils to the Fair Access Protocol.

 We will not refuse admission on these grounds to looked after children, previously looked after children and children with EHC plans listing the school.

-6.5 Fair Access Protocol
+6.7 Fair Access Protocol